The wiser a man is, the more he stands ready to be educated.”Joe Abercrombie, A Little Hatred

 This step is critical because grit and even small stones frequently become so deeply embedded in endgrain that even a steel brush can’t dig them out.
 But sure as God made little green apples, Murphy will place them directly in the path of your plane blade.

-If you do these things, your tools will thank you over many years with abundant chips, shiny shavings and cheerful little songs.
-I sincerely promise.
+If you do these things, I promise your tools will thank you over many years with abundant chips, shiny shavings and cheerful little songs.

-Until the next installment, I have the honor to remain,
+Until either Woody sobers up or we meet again, I have the honor to remain,

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.